dotlang/language/doc/RFE.md

 Or use star:
 `import "github/apache/cassandra/v1.*.*"`
 star means in this place there will be one or more numbers.
 Choose the largest one.

-? - We should have a clear distinction between string concat and a sequence of two strings.
-6. `base_cassandra := "github/apache/cassandra/mybranch"`
-7. `_ := $[base_cassandra "/path/module"]`
-Is above a sequence of one string or two?
-option1: Use `+` for string concat
-`_ := $[base_cassandra+"/path/module"]`
-But then `+` will not be only available for string, it will be allowed for all sequences.
-It will give us a notaion to merge two sequences. option 2: `&`. `a&b` will generate a new sequence as result of merge of two given sequences.
-`"A"&"B"`
-How can we define a 2d sequence?
-`SeqI`

 ? - With this new generics design, what happens to `seq`?
 Or `func` or `wchan` or `rchan`?